Raj Kishor Singh: Political career

 In the 2007 election he again represented the Samajwadi Party from Harraiya and he defeated his nearest rival, the Bahujan Samaj Party candidate Anil Singh, by a margin of 5,145 votes.

 For third time in 2012, he was again elected three times continuously from Harraiya, he defeated his nearest rival Bahujan Samaj Party candidate Mamata Pandey by a margin of 20,286 votes.
 He is also cabinet minister of Animal husbandry and Panchayati Raj in Akhilesh Yadav cabinet.

 In 17th Legislative Assembly of Uttar Pradesh (2017), he lost to Bhartiya Janta Party candidate Ajay Kumar Singh by a margin of 30,106 votes.

 On 9 April 2019 in New Delhi he joined Indian National Congress in presence of General secretary Priyanka Gandhi.

+On 3 May 2024 in New Delhi he joined Bhartiya Janta Party in presence of Amit Shah Lucknow.